Comparing Solar Charge Controllers

 Low Drop Out Regulators (LDOs) can be used for charge controllers on many types of batteries.
 They work by setting a maximum charge voltage.

 These systems are relatively low cost and can be designed to limit the charge current into the battery.
-Efficiency is low when the voltage of the solar panel is much higher than battery voltage because the LDO is effectively a variable resistor, so the input impedance is not set to draw power from the solar at the maximum power point.
+Efficiency is low when the voltage of the solar panel is much higher than the battery voltage because the LDO is effectively a variable resistor, so the input impedance is not set to draw power from the solar at the maximum power point.

 Figure 2 shows a TI reference design from the LM1084 LDO datasheet.
 Using the equation for IF allows the charge current of the system to be calculated and limits set.
 This system only works for LDOs that are variable voltage output.